unn00n/unn00n.github.io/all_collections/_posts/2024-09-10-a-bite-of-SOAR-with-tines.md

 ## 6.1 Configuring "*send email*"
 ![Tines Templates](/assets/images/2024-09-06-a-bite-of-SOAR-with-tines/email-conf.png)<br>
 I added time to subject by `DATE("now")` formula and malicious IP by `search_for_ip_address.body.data.id`
-# 7.0 Run
+# 7.0 Final Run
 ![Tines Templates](/assets/images/2024-09-06-a-bite-of-SOAR-with-tines/full.png)<br>
 ## 7.1 Checking emails
 ![Tines Templates](/assets/images/2024-09-06-a-bite-of-SOAR-with-tines/check-email.png)<br>
 ![Tines Templates](/assets/images/2024-09-06-a-bite-of-SOAR-with-tines/email-content.png)<br>
 # Conclusion
-In this blog post, we have demonstrated how to integrate QRadar with VirusTotal using Tines.
+In this post, we have demonstrated how to integrate QRadar with VirusTotal using Tines.
 We have created a workflow that submits an Ariel query to QRadar, retrieves the results, extracts the Destination IPs, and then uses VirusTotal to check if the IP is malicious.
 If it is, we trigger an action to send an email to the security team.

 This is a basic example and can be extended to include more features, such as checking multiple IPs or including additional information in the email.